swiftlang/swift-evolution/proposals/testing/NNNN-task-local-test-trait.md

 /// A type that binds a task local value for the scope of a test.
 ///
-/// When an instance of this trait is applied to a suite, it is recursively
-/// inherited by all child suites and tests.
-///
 /// To add this trait to a test, use ``Trait/taskLocal(_:_:)``. public struct TaskLocalTrait<Value: Sendable>: SuiteTrait, TestTrait, TestScoping {
-  public var isRecursive: Bool { true }

   public func provideScope(
     for test: Test,
     testCase: Test.Case?,